tdaff/fapswitch/doc/introduction.rst

 test for improved performance.

-In a typical use-case we would take the structure of a know material and use fapswitch to generate an array of functional derivatives.
+In a typical use-case we would take the structure of a know material and use fapswitch to generate an array of functional derivatives for screening.